Swizec/react-testing-example/README.md

 ![Running tests](https://draftin.com:443/images/29524?token=Pe5rMPbDhD_GwYzzq3Urg91Uj2aFI1vN8EqR_wsS5Xplty3vCrGe2MqDgS98S7iwxbIFGQBPzdRy_hWvVysQHo8)

-This is the example code for a companion article on testing React modules.
+This is the example code for my [companion article on testing React modules](https://www.toptal.com/react/how-react-components-make-ui-testing-easy).
 Following this code you can take your front-end testing beyond unit tests and achieve the following:

   * a way to test user events
   * test the response to those events